Reshetnikoff/m.tuberculosis-research-code/README.md

     python elastic_net.py {drug}

 After that run jupyter notebook - Elastic net analysis.ipynb - to create TableS16, TableS22 (and some preparation for Table3)

+### Feature metrics

+To generate Table 3 (The comparison of abilities of the feature selection methods to catch up features for the genes associated with known mechanisms of drug resistance) run jupyter notebook -- './Feature metrics (Table 3).ipynb'

 ## Population structure